SolovyovAlexander/SberBot/README.md

-Before bot execution also run django backend server on your localhost.
+Before bot execution also run django backend server on your localhost, because it will try to connect to the server

 You can find code and sqlite database with some data here - https://github.com/SolovyovAlexander/SberBotBack